 By focusing on your common interests, the conversation becomes more interesting for both of you.
-And then, you start getting a connection which we’ll talk more about in the next point.
+And then, you start getting a connection.

-Click here to read our full guide on how to find commonalities and make interesting conversation.
+Click here to read our full guide on how to make interesting conversations.

 6. How to connect and bond with someone online